fastradiobeth/infrared_dark_python/README.md

     v.
 Ambiguous at 70 (3 sources)

 #####Category IV: Unclassified
-  - Some sources are very difficult to classify due to backgrounds, bright sources nearby etc. Some sources listed in a given map may also be outside the border, and therefore are not actually visible in the map.
+  - Some sources are very difficult to classify due to other bright features nearby.
+Some sources listed in a given map may also be outside the border, and therefore are not actually visible in the map.
+These are the two subcategories below.
-  - Contains 147 sources (17.5%)
+  - Contains 134 sources (15.9%)

+######Subcategories (full set)
+    i.
+Map problems (25 sources) - 3.0% of entire set ii.
+Other bright feature(s) nearby (109 sources) - 13.0% of entire set

 Catelogues are within the **infrared_dark_python/160_quiet_categories** directory, with subdirectories containing the pdf images created by **source_print.py** in each category.
 More sources and subcategories coming soon...